einyx/linux/README.md

 ➜  staging git:(main) cat README.md
 # Linux Kernel with Advanced Security Hardening Module

-This is a fork of the Linux kernel that includes an advanced security hardening module providing runtime protection against modern attack vectors through behavioral analysis and adaptive security controls.
+This is a fork of the Linux kernel that includes a security hardening module providing runtime protection against modern attack vectors through behavioral analysis and adaptive security controls.

 ## 🛡️ Security Features